 All your questions,

-Pikl is the trading name of Inlet Insurance Services limited and are a specialist insurance intermediary.
+Pikl Insurance Services Limited is a specialist insurance intermediary.
 We are regulated and authorised by the FCA registration number 773457

 Your Insurer will be stated on the following email attachments when you buy a policy